Last Updated on October 19, 2024 by Jason

 The timekeeping component of the watch is the escapement, without it, the mainspring would unwind in seconds.
 The escapement assembly is easily visible in most mechanical wristwatches and is usually the most obvious moving component.
 The lever escapement is the most common type.

-Positioned at the end of the gear train, the escapement is the most fragile part of any vintage watch movement.
+Positioned at the end of the wheel train, the escapement is the most fragile part of any vintage watch movement.
 The escapement controls the release of power from the mainspring.
-Force is transferred from the mainspring to the escape wheel via the gear train.
+Force is transferred from the mainspring to the escape wheel via the wheel train.
 The rotation of the escape wheel pushes against the pallet fork, which in turn nudges a section of the balance wheel.
 The rotation of the balance wheel is kept in check by the hairspring, which contracts to oscillate the wheel back towards the pallet fork.

 As the balance wheel returns, it clicks the pallet fork into a second position, releasing the escape wheel for a brief moment before holding it in place once more with the other fork prong.
 This process restricts the movement of the escape wheel to a very short distance, rather than allowing it, and the other gears, to spin freely.
 This process repeats itself several times a second and generates the ticking noise in the watch.
 The frequency of this process is also what determines the beat-rate of the watch, indicating how many times the second hand moves each second.
 The ticking is very fast, occurring perhaps 5 times per second.
 It happens so quickly that it creates the illusion that the second hand is actually “sweeping”.

-The escapement assembly not only uses jewels to minimise friction and wear, but also generally houses a shock protection mechanism, such as Incabloc or Kif.
+The escapement assembly not only uses jewels to minimise friction and wear, but also generally houses a shock protection system, such as Incabloc or Kif.
 This is to prevent it from being damaged if the watch is impacted by a sudden shock.

 Individual mechanical watch components